irfanhakim-as/img-builder/README.md

 - `bash`
 - `podman`, `docker`, or `nerdctl`

-If you are using an up-to-date system or the provided container image, these should be available by default.
+If you are using the provided container image, these should be available by default.

 For multi-architecture build support, the following package(s) need to be installed on the host system: